slrbl/JobTeaser/README.md

         - Number of found jobs, organizations and agencies if organization and agency criterias were precised by the user Found job details
         - A list of the found jobs with their descriptions and geolocalization based on gmap

 2. How to get JobTeaser application up and running
-      - bundle instal
+     - bundle install
      - rake db:migrate
-      - rake db:seed [your_json_dataset_file_path]
+     - rake db:seed [your_dataset_file_path]
      - rails s

 3. The time spent to build the App
   - A first basic version took about 4 hours to be up and running
   - Optimizing the app, testing it and making it looking like it looks now took about 10 hour

 4. Models design

   | Organization |______________ * | Agency |_______________*| Job |

 5. Enhancement
   - Add pagination if the number of found jobs exxeeds some limit (5 jobs for example)
   - Add Accordion (jQuery) to display the job details only when the title is clicked
   - Add a general gmap view to display all the found jobs (this sould be place next to the search form)
   - Highlight the search strings in the results